 This article shows how to write an online internet digital marketing plan in 2016.
 It’s right up to date with new developments in the form of leaked Google search quality guidelines and includes a digital marketing plan template & advice on how to develop an internet communications strategy.

 Where to start?
 If you have ever tackled a business plan you know what i mean.
-But…hello, it’s your lucky day thanks to a clear framework called the SOSTAC® planning model.
+But…hello, it’s your lucky day thanks to a clear simple framework called the SOSTAC® planning model.
 In plain English this simply means breaking your plan down into six elements: –

 S stands for Situation Analysis – which means where are we now?

 O stands for Objectives which means where do we want to go?